 If you pursue a doctor's degree in chemistry, you won't be alone.
 The field of study is the #11 most popular program in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

-In 2024, College Factual analyzed 3 schools in order to identify the top ones for its Best Chemistry Doctor's Degree Schools in Indiana ranking.
-When you put them all together, these colleges and universities awarded 112 doctor's degrees in chemistry during the 2020-2021 academic year.
+In 2025, College Factual analyzed 3 schools in order to identify the top ones for its Best Chemistry Doctor's Degree Schools in Indiana ranking.
+Combined, these schools handed out 114 doctor's degrees in chemistry to qualified students.

 Choosing a Great Chemistry School for Your Doctor's Degree